François-Jean de la Barre: Other works

-Marc Chassaigne's Le Proces du Chevalier de la Barre (Paris, 1920) and Max Gallo's Que Passe La Justice Du Roi (Paris, 1987); both books (in French) are extensive studies of this affair.
+Marc Chassaigne's Le procès du Chevalier de la Barre (Paris, 1920) and Max Gallo's Que passe la justice du Roi (Paris, 1987); both books (in French) are extensive studies of this affair.

 Posthumous tributes

-Paris - Montemartre
+Paris – Montemartre

 The Freemasons of the Grand Orient of France and other organized freethinkers obtained the elevation of the first Chevalier de la Barre statue in Paris as "the antidote in front of poison" to the Basilica of the Sacred Heart of Jesus of Paris (Sacré-Cœur) on Montmartre during 1897.
-The Municipal Council of Paris during 1904 recovered 5000 m² of land wrongfully retained by the archdiocese and decided to award a 5,000-franc grant toward the completion of the statue at this location in line with the great portal of the Sacré-Cœur, Paris.
+The Municipal Council of Paris during 1904 recovered 5000 m2 of land wrongfully retained by the archdiocese and decided to award a 5,000-franc grant toward the completion of the statue at this location in line with the great portal of the Sacré-Cœur, Paris.

 A full-size mock-up of the statue and base, as sculpted by freethinker Armand Bloch, was inaugurated on 3 September 1905 at the Congress of Freethinkers.
 The following year, 1906, the statue was cast in bronze and was placed 'provisionally' by the Paris City Council at the gate of the Sacré-Cœur basilica during a ceremony which was attended by approximately 25,000 spectators.

 In 1926 the statue of the Chevalier de la Barre on Montmartre was moved away from the approach of the basilica entrance to the nearby and lower elevation of Square Nadar.
 This original Chevalier de la Barre statue by Bloch was eventually toppled on 11 October 1941 and melted down with other non-religious statues by the Vichy France regime under Marshal and Chief of State of Vichy France Philippe Pétain.

 The Paris City Council decided on 24 February 2001 to erect a new statue of the Chevalier de la Barre at the Square Nadar.
 It is the work of sculptor Emmanuel Ball.

 Rue du Chevalier de La Barre is a Paris street that is located behind the Sacré-Cœur, between the Rue Ramey and the Rue du Mont-Cenis and also is the postal street address of the Sacré-Cœur basilica.